Text Link

 When to seek treatment for bulimia

-Encouragingly, it’s entirely possible to make a full recovery from bulimia and continue along the road to better health and healing.
+Encouragingly, it’s entirely possible to make a full recovery from bulimia nervosa and continue along the road to better health and healing.

-If you are asking yourself whether you or a loved one should seek treatment for bulimia, it’s likely time to start.
-Luckily, there are a number of therapies, treatments, and other services that can help make a positive difference and help get you or your loved one on the way toward a full recovery.
-WIthin Health offers virtual care programs attuned to your specific needs.
-Call us today to learn more about getting started.
+If you are asking yourself whether you or a loved one should seek out eating disorder treatment, it’s likely time to start.
+Luckily, there are a number of therapies, treatments, and other services that can help make a positive difference, eliminate the health risks of bulimia, and help get you or your loved one on the way toward a full recovery.

 Disclaimer about "overeating": Within Health hesitatingly uses the word "overeating" because it is the term currently associated with this condition in society, however, we believe it inherently overlooks the various psychological aspects of this condition which are often interconnected with internalized diet culture, and a restrictive mindset about food.
 For the remainder of this piece, we will therefore be putting "overeating" in quotations to recognize that the diagnosis itself pathologizes behavior that is potentially hardwired and adaptive to a restrictive mindset.